-simply comparing the realized log CDS changes to the model-expected values from the second stage, given the true realization of the factors and lagged log CDS changes.
+simply comparing the realized log CDS changes to the model-implied changes, given the true realization of the factors and lagged log CDS changes.

 Results and interpretation

 After training the factor model from January 2014 through June 2019 in the first stage, we extrapolate the model based on realized values of factors from July 2019 through June 2020 in the second stage.
-This spans both the time before and after the outbreak of COVID-19.
-The upper-left panel of Figure 9 traces the emerging market average cumulative log CDS change (solid line) against that implied by the model (dashed line).
+This spans time both before and after the outbreak of COVID-19.
+The upper-left panel of Figure 9 traces the emerging market average cumulative log CDS change (solid line) against that predicted by the model (dashed line).
 Note that the two lines greatly overlap between July and December 2019, implying that the model does a good job in predicting actual CDS spread changes for the period before the outbreak of COVID-19.

 In early 2020, the two series start to fluctuate and the lift-off in both model-implied and actual values accelerates in March 2020.
-However, actual values sore considerably more than would be predicted by the model.
-This suggests that the model loses some of its explanatory power in the wake of the outbreak of COVID-19.
-CDS spread widening ceased in mid to end of March when countries and central banks around the world announced massive economic support and relief packages, but the divergence between actual and model-implied changes persisted.
-The contrast between the explanatory power before and after the start of the pandemic can be taken as evidence for a time-varying relationship of the determinants of sovereign risk pricing.
-Likewise, the deterioration of the model’s explanatory power during the pandemic suggests that country-specific factors generally took on a more prominent role in driving sovereign CDS spreads during COVID-19.
+However, actual values sore considerably more than predicted, suggesting that the model loses some of its explanatory power in the wake the pandemic.
+CDS spread widening ceased in mid to end of March but the divergence between actual and model-implied changes persisted.
+The contrast between the explanatory power before and after the start of the pandemic can be taken as evidence for a time-varying relationship of the determinants of sovereign risk pricing and hints that country-specific factors generally may have become more important determinants during COVID-19.

 The lower charts of Figure 9 compare the top and bottom five mortality emerging markets by end of April 2020.
 The bottom-left chart indicates that the change in actual CDS values was more marked for high mortality countries than for low mortality countries.
-This corroborates our finding from above that country-specific risk factors are partially responsible for the spike in CDS spreads during the pandemic and it hints that mortality dynamics may have been one of the most dominant country-specific factors.
-The bottom-right chart indicates two things: On the one hand, high mortality countries experienced more volatility in their CDS spreads than their low mortality counter parts.
-Equally, the residuals for low mortality countries were positive for the whole period and turned sharply positive in March 2020, which stands in contrast to high mortality countries’ residuals which turned sharply negative in March 2020 and then started to approach the low mortality residual levels by the end of June.
+This corroborates our finding from above that country-specific risk factors are partially responsible for the spike in CDS spreads during the pandemic and it suggests that mortality dynamics may have been one of the most dominant country-specific factors.
+The bottom-right chart indicates two things: High mortality countries experienced more volatility in their CDS spreads than their low mortality counter parts.
+Furthermore, the residuals for low mortality countries were positive for the whole period and turned sharply positive in March 2020, which stands in contrast to high mortality countries’ residuals which turned sharply negative in March 2020 and then started to approach the low mortality residual levels by the end of June.
 The greater volatility for high mortality countries is additional evidence that country-specific risk factors became more important determinants of sovereign risk pricing during the pandemic.
 Lastly, the upper-right of Figure 9 charts the cross-sectional dispersion of CDS spreads between July 2019 and June 2020.
 The dispersion already rose over the second half of 2019 and experienced a marked uptick in March 2020, highlighting the sharp rise in volatility and the divergent path of CDS spreads across emerging markets amid the pandemic.
 The increasing dispersion of CDS spreads across countries visualizes that the model’s explanatory power decreased during the pandemic, again suggesting that country-specific determinants of sovereign risk pricing took on a more prominent role during COVID-19.